 One of Hackney's major green spaces, Hackney Downs opened as a public park in the heart of the borough in 1884.
 The pavilion contains two team changing rooms and a community room which are available for hire, and the park has a wide range of newly refurbished facilities.

-We are pleased to announce that Hackney Downs has once again been awarded a Green Flag.
+Hackney Downs has once again been awarded a Green Flag.
 The Green Flag Award scheme is the benchmark national standard for parks and green spaces in the UK.

 Booking the facilities

 For more information about booking the above facilities, please call 020 8986 7955 or see our sports pitches and courts page.